|Elliott Sound Products||Beginners' Guide to Transformers - Part 4|

 It is only by understanding what you can (and cannot) get away with that you can produce a circuit that will give a usable service life.
 If you don't realise that the AC secondary current can be anything from 1.6 to more than double the DC output current, then your circuit will fail due to transformer overload.
 Bigger transformers are actually worse than small ones in this respect.
 As the transformer's effective series resistance is reduced, the peak current into the capacitor is higher, and the power factor becomes worse.
 Power factor matters, but with the common capacitor-input filter, it is not reactive, it's non-linear.

-As noted, there are many things about transformers that people get (sometimes badly) wrong, and only by running simulations and/or (preferably) bench tests will you truly understand what does or does not work as expected.
+As seen in this (and the other transformer articles), there are many things about transformers that people get (sometimes badly) wrong, and only by running simulations and/or (preferably) bench tests will you truly understand what does or does not work as expected.
 It's all too easy to make an assumption that turns out very badly, but people tend not to publish details of their (sometimes epic) failures.
 This is a shame, because you can learn a great deal more from a failure than you will from a success.
 This only applies if you have the will to learn of course - giving up on a problem never solves it.